San Francisco Volcano, Catamarca, Argentina

 Day 8 – How does the expedition end?

-Stories of those who crossed their milestone
+Stories of those who went through their milestone

-Who leads this expedition?
+Who is leading this expedition?

-He lives in San Rafael, Mendoza, where he trains daily on mountain trails, practices rock climbing, trail running, and skiing during the winter.
+He lives in San Rafael, Mendoza, where he trains daily on mountain trails, practices rock climbing, trail running and skiing during the winter.

-- Professional mountain guide throughout the trek
+- Professional mountain guide throughout the entire trek

 - Assistant guide for groups of 4 or more participants